AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/adobe-commerce.md

 >
 >The **[!UICONTROL Adobe Commerce]** connector is in beta and only available to a select number of customers.

-The [!DNL Adobe Commerce] destination connector lets you select one or more Experience Platform Audiences to activate to your [!DNL Adobe Commerce] account to deliver a dynamic personalized experience for your shoppers.
-Within [!DNL Adobe Commerce], you can then select those Experience Platform Audiences to personalize unique offers in the cart such as 'buy 2 get 1 free,'.
-You also can display hero banners and modify product pricing through promotional offers, all customized to Adobe Experience Platform segments.
+The [!DNL Adobe Commerce] destination connector lets you select one or more Real-Time CDP segments to activate to your [!DNL Adobe Commerce] account to deliver a dynamic personalized experience for your shoppers.
+Within [!DNL Adobe Commerce], you can then select those Real-Time CDP segments to personalize unique offers in the cart such as 'buy 2 get 1 free,'.
+You also can display hero banners and modify product pricing through promotional offers, all customized to Adobe Real-Time CDP segments.

 <!--## Use cases {#use-cases}